 Qualified graduate students can receive financial support through teaching and research assistantships and University fellowships.
-Stipends for 2019-20 range from $21,000 (M.S.) to $23,000 (Ph.D.) for a twelve-month appointment.
+Financial support is typically reserved for doctoral students.
+The doctoral-level stipend for 2023-24 starts at $26,000 for a twelve-month appointment.

-Doctoral students who receive support in the form of a teaching assistantship typically continue this support for a period of 4 1/2 years (2 1/2 years for M.S. candidates who receive teaching assistantships).
+Doctoral students who receive support in the form of a teaching assistantship typically continue this support for a period of 4 1/2 years.
 This is contingent upon the student's satisfactory performance in both their academic program and assigned responsibilities, as well as the continued availability of funds and departmental needs.

-First-year bonuses and renewable merit fellowships providing an additional $2,500 per year are available to outstanding doctoral applicants.
-In addition, first-year bonuses of $1,250 are available for highly-talented students pursuing their Ph.D. in physical chemistry.
-Advanced Ph.D. students are typically funded through research assistantships ($23,000 or higher) provided by their respective advisors.
+First-year bonuses and renewable merit fellowships providing an additional $1,000-$2,500 per year are available to outstanding doctoral applicants.
+Advanced Ph.D. students can be funded through research assistantships ($26,000 or higher) provided by their respective advisors.